Barbados lose Concacaf Nations League opener 1-0 | Loop Barbados

 George went down the right side of the penalty area and played an inviting cross along the ground for Philip to convert from close range, while being surrounded by a host of Tridents’ defenders.

-Barbados will now turn their attention to Cuba who they face on Sunday at 4:00 pm in Havana.
+Barbados will now turn their attention to Cuba, this Sunday at 4 pm in Havana.